linux-system-roles/mssql/README.md

 ### `mssql_enable_tls_encryption`

-Use this variable to configure MSSQL to encrypt connections using TLS.
+Use this variable to configure MSSQL to encrypt connections using TLS certificates.
 You must have the TLS certificate and private key on the Ansible control node.

 When you use this variable, the role copies the TLS certificate and private key files to MSSQL and configure MSSQL to use these files to encrypt connections.